Acting Attorney General Matt Whitaker cleared to oversee Mueller investigation

 Justice Department officials say Whitaker has been overseeing the Mueller investigation since shortly after he was appointed acting attorney general.

+Whitaker did, however, request “informal” advice from an agency ethics officer.
+That person told Whitaker it was a “close call” and that if he or she were the attorney general, “I would recuse,” the official said.

+The acting attorney general has not been fully briefed on Mueller’s investigation but has been apprised of major developments per protocol.
+Rosenstein continues to play the leading role in overseeing the investigation, but Whitaker has the ultimate authority to approve or challenge new investigative steps.

-At a news conference Thursday in which the Justice Department announced charges against two Chinese hackers, deputy attorney general Rod Rosenstein said that Mueller's investigation is "being handled appropriately."
+At a news conference Thursday in which the Justice Department announced charges against two Chinese hackers, Rosenstein, the deputy attorney general, said that Mueller's investigation is "being handled appropriately."

 "In terms of my role, as we've described previously, we've continued to manage the investigation as we have in the past — and it's being handled appropriately," Rosenstein said.
 "Whether it's Bob Mueller or Rod Rosenstein or Matt Whitaker or Bill Barr, that investigation's going to be handled appropriately by the Department of Justice."